judka-uriel/uriel-book/uriel_en.md

-> And G‑d will go forth to smite the Egyptians, and will see the blood upon the lintel and on the two doorposts, and G‑d will pass over the door, and will not suffer the destroyer to come into your houses to smite.
+> And G‑d will go forth to smite the Egyptians, and will see the blood upon the lintel and on the two doorposts, and G‑d will pass over the door, and will not let the destroyer to come into your houses to smite.
 (Shemot [12:23](https://www.sefaria.org/Exodus.12.23))

 When G‑d saw that the door was not marked, He allowed the destroying angel to